"Welcome to the McCain Ranch"

 "Yeah, look at those funny clouds!”
 Mark exclaimed.

 I stared at the dark swirl of clouds.
+"Those aren't storm clouds-", I started to say anxiously.
+But suddenly the train stopped.

-"Those aren't storm clouds-", I decided to go back to the car and tell the passengers what was
+I decided to go back to the car and tell the passengers what was going on.
+But as I started toward the door, I heard several gunshots.
+I hurried to the door but it wouldn’t open.
+Fear gripped me.

 My boy was in there.
 I was out here.